pyfsi/coconut/tests/tests.md

 ## Idea

 Unit tests are particularly important to developers to debug their code separately from other coupling components.
-These unit tests also offer an opportunity to quickly check whether or not the installation of the package was successful, as mentioned on the [start page](../README.md#quick-test).
+These unit tests also offer an opportunity to quickly check whether the installation of the package was successful, as mentioned on the [start page](../README.md#quick-test).

 The remainder of this documentation page focuses on running these tests.
 The first section explains the procedure to run (almost) all tests at once, which is useful for the post-installation test.
 The second section contains information on how to include the unit test of a solver wrapper in the testing framework.
 Finally, it is explained how to run a single test file, test class or test method.
-The latter is useful in the development of a new solver wrappers to quickly test a single aspect of the wrapper without having to test all aspects together, which can be time consuming.
+The latter is useful in the development of a new solver wrappers to quickly test a single aspect of the wrapper without having to test all aspects together, which can be time-consuming.

 ## Running unit tests